Early ART to Limit Infection and Establishment of Reservoir

 - ARCHITECT or GSCOMBO S/CO >0.5 but <10 within 7 days prior to entry AND a non-reactive HIV-1 antibody within 7 days prior to entry AND detectable HIV-1 RNA within 7 days prior to entry

-NOTE A: HIV-1 RNA result must be reported from an FDA-approved assay.
+NOTE A: HIV-1 RNA result must be reported from an FDA-approved or CE-marked assay.

 NOTE B: Since characterization of Fiebig stage using samples at the time of ART initiation will be performed with results known within 12 weeks based on standardized, centralized testing, an estimated Fiebig group at enrollment based on inclusion criteria as shown in the table above will provide additional real-time monitoring for accruals into each study group.
 The protocol team will notify the sites if some criteria may no longer be used because accrual is completed in certain Fiebig groups.